AOEpeople/StackFormation/docker/README.md

 $ stackformation <COMMAND>
 ```

-Or if you use lambda with golang for instance
+Or if you want to use lambda with golang
 ```
 $ docker run --rm -it -v $(pwd):/app -w /app kj187/stackformation:latest-golang bash
 $ stackformation <COMMAND>